 The department head (or dean) must respond in writing within 10 working days.
-If the recommendations of the department head (or dean) are unsatisfactory to either party, an appeal may be made to the vice president for research and innevation office of the provost in writing within five working days.
+If the recommendations of the department head (or dean) are unsatisfactory to either party, an appeal may be made to the office of the provost in writing within five working days.

-The vice president for research and innovation office of the provost appoints a committee of three members of the general faculty who make recommendations to the provost[PE13] within 10 working days[PE14].
+The office of the provost OVPRI appoints a committee of three members of the general faculty who make recommendations to the provost within 10 working days.